We'd like to share some basic crime prevention tips to help keep you safe.

 - Stick to well-lit, safe routes that can easily be overseen

-- Avoid dark and narrow alleyways and quieter areas
+- Avoid dark and narrow alleyways and quieter areas, particularly at night

 - Even if it takes a little while longer, take diversions into more populated areas if there is a suitable route

 - Be aware of your surroundings at all times - do not use mobile phones/headphones whilst walking

 - Do not carry large amounts of cash/valuables

 - Keep your phone hidden away in a pocket rather than in a bag, so that you can call the police if necessary

 - Isolated short cuts should always be treated with caution, even if it seems tempting to save time

 - Call the police on 999, if you have time, or raise the alarm locally by screaming/shouting/running, if you believe you are about to become a victim of crime